AmirRezaM75/skullking/README.md

 Only the Mermaid capturing the Skull King bonus is earned.

 When you lead a trick, you may choose to play either a suit card or a special card.

+## When a suit card is led

+If a suit card is played first in a trick (lead), all players must ‘follow suit’ and play that same suit (if they are going to play a numbered card).
+If you don’t have the suit that was lead, you may play any other suit.

 ## When a special card is led